saysimple/saysimple-plugin-devkit/README.md

 ```

 ### i18n
-This is an [Vue i18n](https://kazupon.github.io/vue-i18n/) plugin you can use inside a composable.
+This is a [Vue i18n](https://kazupon.github.io/vue-i18n/) plugin you can use inside a composable.
 You can read more about translation in the next chapter.

 ### notify
 This function calls a [vue toastification](https://github.com/Maronato/vue-toastification/tree/main) element, styled the same way as a saysimple notification would.